sokin-ili/Machine_Learning_Engineering_ZooCamp/capstone_project/README.md

 You can download the data from my *Google Drive*: https://drive.google.com/drive/folders/18e6XK3vwEmHCzW8uKrHmsRufEqRxht35?usp=sharing or you can find a smaller dataset in *Kaggle*: https://www.kaggle.com/datasets/alxmamaev/flowers-recognition [**has fewer categories and images**]

+# CNNs

+You can download the trained models from my *Google Drive*: https://drive.google.com/drive/folders/18e6XK3vwEmHCzW8uKrHmsRufEqRxht35?usp=sharing .
+Each file is ~250 MB, thus they were too much for Github :P

 # Instructions

 First of all, you should create & activate the project's environment (in folder named env, the environment's name is: **cnn_mle**).
 There you will also find the requirements.txt file with every module you will need.